 GLCCSchool Assistant Coordinator and former Great Lakes Cruising Club Director, Bill Rohde, is a lifelong cruiser.
 For years he and his wife Judy cruised under sail, most recently on a 42' Tayana Pilothouse Cutter.
 They recently purchased a Legacy 40 Sedan Cruiser for the next chapter of their cruising adventures.

 Christian Sandvig is a Professor at the University of Michigan and an active member of the U.S. Coast Guard Auxiliary.
-He has cruised in the Great Lakes, the Pacific Northwest, the Atlantic coast and the Mediterranean Sea.
-Christain has taught marine communication seminars throughout the Great Lakes area.
+He has cruised in the Great Lakes, the Pacific Northwest, Mid-Atlantic States and the Mediterranean.
+Christian has taught courses about radio communication for over 20 years.

 Dave and his wife Kathy live in London Ontario and sail out of southern Georgian Bay.
 Dave and Kathy have cruised extensively around Georgian Bay and the North Channel aboard their Catalina 34 sailboat named "Good Idea".